 Panna National Park is one of India’s least explored parks and combines very well with Bandhavgarh.
 Its environment is one of teak and dry deciduous forest, mixed with open grasslands, woodlands and thorny woodlands, that create diverse habitats for many mammals and over 300 bird species.

-Murchison Falls National Park is renowned for its scenic beauty and abundant flora and fauna including the endangered shoebill.
-Bisected by the meandering Victoria Nile, the river plummets through a narrow cleft in the rocks, the foot of which can be reached by launch to demonstrate the rivers power.
+Murchison Falls National Park is renowned for its scenic beauty and abundant flora and fauna including the fascinating, endangered shoebill.
+Bisected by the meandering Victoria Nile, the river plummets through a narrow cleft in the rocks, resulting in the thundering raw of the powerful Falls.

 Pench National Park, is renowned for the richness of its flora and fauna.
 Nestling in the Satpura Hills, it takes its name from the nearby river, which winds through the park.
 Its most famous residents are tigers, but is also home to large herds of Indian bison and four endangered species of vulture.